Novak478/novak478.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <h2>About Me </h2>
-I am currently working on the Database Engineering team at CardinalCommerce. a subsidiary of Visa in Mentor Ohio (east of Cleveland).
+I am currently working on the Database Engineering team at CardinalCommerce, a subsidiary of Visa in Mentor Ohio (east of Cleveland).
 I graduated with my Bachelors in Information Systems Management at the University of Akron in December 2018.

 <h2>Skills</h2>